oodx/rsb/docs/tech/development/HOWTO_UPDATE_RSB.md

 **Purpose**: Give a zero-context engineer or agent a fast, opinionated guide to make safe, consistent changes to RSB without rediscovering patterns.
 Summarize key paradigms (prelude policy, progressive enhancement, macros, tests, features) and where to find deeper docs.

+IMPORTANT!
+RSB uses UNIX/POSIX convention for return values; 0=true; 1=false; any code that has this backwards is WRONG.
+We've also added TRUE and FALSE constants, and is_true and is_false helpers to assist in maintaining this standard.

 # Chapter 1: Quick Orientation
 - Code root: `src/`
   - `lib.rs`: module exports; do not casually add to prelude; keep optional packages behind features.